Epistemic democracy: Overview

-Because it sees independent standards as an important part of democracy, epistemic democrats must reject forms of pure proceduralism where democracy is valuable for exclusively intrinsic reasons.
+Because it sees independent standards as an important part of democracy, epistemic democrats reject forms of pure proceduralism where democracy is valuable for exclusively intrinsic reasons.
 They do not, however, necessarily need to deny any procedural or intrinsic value to democracy.
 Arguments about the ability of democracy to achieve independent standards are freestanding and conceptually independent of procedural arguments.
 Epistemic democracy therefore includes positions which take democracy to be solely justified on epistemic grounds, and positions which combine epistemic and procedural considerations.

 While epistemic democracy is commonly defined in respect to the importance placed on procedure-independent standards, there are a range of epistemological accounts of democracy which do not clearly fit this description.
-One example is pragmatist inspired views which focus on how the justification of democracy is based not on certain moral or ethical values but rather our epistemic commitments.
-For instance, if we wish to have correct beliefs, it may be that we should be open to all objections and arguments against our existing views, and this then commits us to an open and inclusive process of inquiry.
+One example is pragmatist inspired views which focus on how the justification of democracy is based not on certain moral or ethical values but rather epistemic commitments.
+For instance, if people wish to have correct beliefs, it may be that they should be open to all objections and arguments against their existing views, and this then commits them to an open and inclusive process of inquiry.
 Contemporary advocates for this kind of view include Robert Talisse and Cheryl Misak.
-Jürgen Habermas’ democratic theory similarly involves an epistemic component in that he see deliberation as a process for testing validity claims, such as to empirical truth or moral rightness, which aim to gain acceptance.
-He, however, considers his view to be proceduralist one.
-Fabienne Peter also offers a view she calls ‘epistemic proceduralism’ which does not rely on independent standards of correctness.
-Instead, she argues that a decision is legitimate ‘if it is the outcome of a process that satisfies certain conditions of political and epistemic fairness’.
-As a result, the definition of epistemic democracy may be drawn more broadly to include not only accounts which involve procedure-independent standards, but any epistemic considerations.
+Jürgen Habermas' democratic theory similarly involves an epistemic component in that he sees deliberation as a process for testing validity claims, such as to empirical truth or moral rightness, which aim to gain acceptance.
+He, however, considers his view to be a pure proceduralist one.
+Fabienne Peter also offers a view she calls "pure epistemic proceduralism" which does not rely on independent standards of correctness.
+Instead, she argues that a decision is legitimate "if it is the outcome of a process that satisfies certain conditions of political and epistemic fairness."
+As a result, the definition of epistemic democracy may be drawn more broadly to include not only accounts which involve procedure-independent standards, but other kinds of epistemic considerations.